-(1) MegaTV is distributed by Verizon Fios in Queens and Albany, NY.
+- (1) The Company sold its FCC license and certain assets related to the transmission of its KTBU-DT signal on March 23, 2020. - (2) MegaTV is distributed by Verizon Fios in Queens and Albany, NY.

 Television Strategy

 Mega TV's programming is based on a strategy designed to showcase a combination of programs, ranging from televised radio-branded shows to news and general entertainment programs, such as music, celebrity, debate, interviews and personality-based shows.
 On the forefront of digital platforms, we were the first Spanish-language programmer to broadcast in 100% native High Definition ("HD") in the United States and one of the first Spanish-language programmers in the United States to launch content on Video On Demand, known as VOD.